karthik-d/task-manager-cli-boilerplate/description.md

 # Todo CLI - Project Description

-The capstone project implements a command-line todo application.
-It allows users to jot down their tasks with an associated priority, list them, delete them, mark them as done, and generate reports.
+The capstone project guides you through the implementation of a command-line todo application.
+The application allows users to jot down their tasks with an associated priority, list them, delete them, mark them as done, and generate completion reports.

 The subsequent sections detail the end-user perspective (**Usage**) and the programmer perspective (**Specification**) of the project.
+Following this, the instructions to obtain the starter code locally, run them, and build atop the existing boilerplate to complete the project are described as independent goals.

 ## Todo CLI Usage: User Perspective